 - Spend time cuddling with them

-- Socialize your puppy to new things and experiences
+- Socialize your puppy to new sights and experiences

 Spending time socializing your puppy is a great way to bond with them and also avoid fear issues in the future.
 To learn more about how to socialize your puppy please read our posts on How to Socialize a Puppy, Puppy Socialization Mistakes and 5 Safe and Easy Ways to Socialize Your Puppy